 It doesn’t have to be elaborate, it can be as simple as thinking about colour and how this links with your table settings and glassware.

 It sounds simple however considering what’s underfoot is really important.
-Marquees really need a flat, level base and not many gardens have this.
-We have a number of ways to ensure that your marquee ends up level.
-It’s also worth thinking about whether you want a hard floor or if you’re looking for a more relaxed option such as hessian.
+Marquees ideally need a flat, level base and not many gardens have this.
+There are a number of ways to ensure that your marquee ends up level.
+It’s also worth thinking about whether you want a hard floor with carpet or if you’re looking for a more relaxed option such as hessian.
+When choosing your marquee supplier ensure you have a site visit together to assess the land before finalising their quote.
+The marquee provider will need to ensure access to the site, the ground and surroundings are all suitable for what you are looking to achieve.

 This is one of the areas where we encourage you to look at the bigger picture.
 Building a marquee can be more expensive that hiring a venue.
 You need to bring everything in from the kitchen to the flooring.
 However that allows you such flexibility.
 You can use any supplier you want.
 BBQ the next day, no problem.
 Have last minute extra guests – you can potentially make the marquee bigger which you definitely can’t do in a regular venue.
 We find that the flexibility, the personal feel and the ability to chose your location makes the cost worthwhile.